A GRC graphic with a green wrench

 What is a GRC tool?

-There are many GRC tools available today, each with different features and functions.
+There are many GRC software options available today, each with different features and functions.
 Some focus on specific aspects of your GRC program, like guiding your risk management process, minimizing vendor and third-party risks, or monitoring compliance.
 Some are built for specific GRC frameworks while others can be customized to any strategy.
 It’s important to evaluate GRC tools based on their features and functions to identify the best fit for your organization's needs and workflows.

-12 features to look for in a GRC tool
+14 features to look for in a GRC tool

 Start your search for the ideal GRC solution by identifying your organization’s needs.
 Consider these factors: